TheThomaas/thethomaas.github.io/README.md

-# CustomHomepage
+# TheThomaas.github.io
-A simple custom homepage to standardize my browsers.
+A page displaying all of my projects